Vancouver Island

 The unofficial epicentre of Island riding

-Etched into the gnarly, forested hills spreading out from the Village of Cumberland are more than 80 km (50 mi) of Vancouver Island’s most legendary singletrack—where the trails range from fast and flowy to rugged and rocky, and where epic vistas are awarded to riders with the legs and lungs to get them there.
+Etched into the forested hills and mountains is one of BC's most revered riding destinations.
+Submersed into the forest and weaving out from the Village of Cumberland are more than 200 km (120 mi) of Vancouver Island’s most legendary singletrack—where the trails range from fast and flowy to rugged and rocky, and where epic vistas are awarded to riders with the legs and lungs to get them there.

 From the village’s decidedly chill downtown strip, you’re just a few pedal strokes from the loamy, rooty, and lovingly maintained trails that have made Cumberland one of British Columbia’s premier mountain bike destinations.
-Depending on which trails you choose, you’ll find combinations of flowy, forested singletrack (Space Nugget), fast, bermed descents (Bear Buns), man-made features like boardwalks and A-frames (Thirsty Beaver), or technical cross-country rides that will test your abilities and make you earn every exhilarating descent (Queso Grande).
+Depending on which trails you choose, you’ll find combinations of flowy, forested singletrack (Blue Collar), fast, bermed descents (New Vanilla), man-made features like boardwalks and A-frames (Thirsty Beaver)), if jumps is your jam then the freeride features on (Sphagnum PI), or the hops 'n' pops and big gap senders on (Six Pack), or technical cross-country rides that will test your abilities and make you earn every exhilarating descent (Queso Grande).
+Cumberland is truly a Mountain Bike Mecca getaway.

 Getting Here & Trail Access